Meanwhile, all server, workstation, and laptop computers sold in the last few years already have the ability to run in

 Sticking with 32-bit software and under utilizing

-Benefits of Moving Up to 64-bit Processing
+Advantages of Upgrading to 64-bit Processing

-Microsoft's 64-bit Computing Initiative
+Microsoft's 64-bit Support